Rheumatoid arthritis: Monitoring progression

-Evidence suggests that increasing vitamin D levels to the range of 40–60 ng/mL could reduce the risk of rheumatoid arthritis.

 Management

-There is no cure for RA, but treatments can improve symptoms and slow the progress of the disease.
+There is no cure for RA, but treatments can improve symptoms and slow the progression of the disease.
 Disease-modifying treatment has the best results when it is started early and aggressively.
 The results of a recent systematic review found that combination therapy with tumor necrosis factor (TNF) and non-TNF biologics plus methotrexate (MTX) resulted in improved disease control, Disease Activity Score (DAS)-defined remission, and functional capacity compared with a single treatment of either methotrexate or a biologic alone.

 The goals of treatment are to minimize symptoms such as pain and swelling, to prevent bone deformity (for example, bone erosions visible in X-rays), and to maintain day-to-day functioning.
 This is primarily addressed with disease-modifying antirheumatic drugs (DMARDs); dosed physical activity; analgesics and physical therapy may be used to help manage pain.
-RA should generally be treated with at least one specific anti-rheumatic medication.
+RA should generally be treated with at least one specific anti-rheumatic medication while combination therapies and corticosteroids are common in treatment.
 The use of benzodiazepines (such as diazepam) to treat the pain is not recommended as it does not appear to help and is associated with risks.